If we tolerate this in a president, what does it say about us?

 And it comes in the wake of the upsetting news that during a private meeting with legislators at the White House, President Trump referred to African nations as "shithole countries."
 The President tweeted out a denial that he ever said this, with two Republican legislators saying that they couldn't remember.
 Illinois Democrat Richard Durbin, who was in attendance, responded that Trump did use the term and said things that were "hate-filled, vile and racist."
 And a Republican, Sen. Lindsey Graham of South Carolina, said he appreciated Durbin's statement -- and had challenged Trump's comments.

-It would be a mistake to dismiss the comments as a "distraction" because, with Trump, they are the main show. his rhetoric sends a message to the nation and to the world about the values that we treasure and that the nation will stand for in 2018.
+It would be a mistake to dismiss the comments as a "distraction" because, with Trump, they are the main show.
+His rhetoric sends a message to the nation and to the world about the values that we treasure and that the nation will stand for in 2018.

 As we learned again this week, the President is willing to use crass and hateful rhetoric in public and in formal events in a way we have not seen in the contemporary era, or at least not from presidents who were acting in the way we hope to see.
 To be sure, Americans understand that their presidents are very human and can speak in familiar ways when they are in private.
 They curse, they scream, they yell and sometimes they say mean things.